-To edit the comment for a field, select it and choose Edit > Comment.
+To edit the comment for a field, select the field and click Lists > Comment....
 A dialog opens where you can edit the comment.

-Moving Fields Between Lists
+Moving or Copying Fields Between Lists

-To move fields between lists, select the fields, then choose Edit > Move to.
+To move fields between lists, select the fields, then click Lists > Move to.
 The Move/Copy List Items dialog opens.
 In the Select Method drop-down, select Move to move the selected fields or Copy to copy the fields.
-In the To List: pane, select the target list and click OK.
+In the To List pane, select the target list and click OK.